-One of the most difficult phases of database design is the fact that designers, programmers and / or end-users tend to view data and its use in various different forms.
-Unfortunately, unless all the database learners gain a common understanding that reflects how the enterprise operates but the design you may produce will fail to meet the users’ requirements.
-To ensure that you get a precise understanding of the nature of the data and how it is used by the enterprise, you need to have a universal model for interaction that is non-technical and free of ambiguities and easy readable to both technical as well as non technical members.
-So ER (Entity Relationship) Model was designed and developed and are represented by ER diagram.
-In this chapter you will learn about the ER diagram and its working.
+One of the most difficult phases of database design is the fact that designers, programmers, and end-users tend to view data and its use in various forms.
+Unfortunately, unless all the database learners gain a common understanding that reflects how the enterprise operates but the design you may produce will fail to meet the users' requirements.
+To ensure that you get a precise understanding of the nature of the data and how the enterprise uses it, you need to have a universal model for interaction that is non-technical and free of ambiguities and easily readable to both technical as well as non-technical members.
+So the ER (Entity Relationship) Model was designed and developed and are represented by an ER diagram.
+In this chapter, you will learn about the ER diagram and its working.

 What is Entity Relationship Diagram (ER-Diagram)?

 ER-Diagram is a pictorial representation of data that describes how data is communicated and related to each other.
 Any object, such as entities, attributes of an entity, sets of relationship and other attributes of relationship can be characterized with the help of the ER diagram.

 Entities: They are represented using the rectangle shape box.
 These rectangles are named with the entity set they represent.

 ER modeling is a top-down structure to database design that begins with identifying the important data called entities and relationships in combination with the data that must be characterized in the model.
 Then database model designers can add more details such as the information they want to hold about the entities and relationships which are the attributes and any constraints on the entities, relationships, and attributes.
 ER modeling is an important technique for any database designer to master and forms the basis of the methodology.

 - Entity type: It is a group of objects with the same properties that are identified by the enterprise as having an independent existence.
 The basic concept of the ER model is the entity type that is used to represent a group of 'objects' in the 'real world' with the same properties.
 An entity type has an independent existence within a database.